Elliott Maddox: Career statistics

 He had a career .989 fielding percentage as an outfielder.

 Maddox v.
 City of New York

 Maddox sued the New York Yankees as his employer, the New York Mets as lessees of Shea Stadium, and the City of New York as owners of the stadium following his injury in 1975.
-While a lower court ruled in Maddox's favor in 1983, the New York Court of Appeals ruled five to none against Maddox in the notable decision Maddox v.
+While a lower court ruled in Maddox's favor in 1983, the New York Court of Appeals ruled six to none against Maddox in the notable decision Maddox v.
 City of New York (1985).
 The decision read as follows: